Frequently Asked Questions from Accepted and Enrolled Students

-A: Log into my.scranton.edu, click the Student tab, choose My Courses, then Current Course Schedule, choose the term you want, and submit.
+A: Log into my.scranton.edu, click "Students" on the left, choose My Courses, then Current Course Schedule, choose the term you want, and submit.
 Your schedule should come up on your screen.

 Q: My schedule keeps changing without me doing anything.
 Why is this happening?

 A: Your schedule may continue to change throughout the summer because of changes in classes and professors' schedules.